Treasure-Chandler/creature-chronicles/README.md

-(This README will be worked on once the extension is underway.
-Please sit tight!)
+(This README will be worked on once the website is in a publishable state.
+Please sit tight!!)